mongodb/docs-realm/examples/cpp/README.md

 Either remove the CMakeCache.txt file and CMakeFiles directory or choose a different binary directory.
 ```

-You can either run `cmake ../ -G Xcode` from a clean build directory, or remove the
+To address this error, you can run `cmake ../ -G Xcode` from a clean build directory,
+create a new subdirectory for xcode (`/build/xcode`), or remove the files specified
-files specified in the error.
+in the error.

-On a successful build, you should see `examples.xcodeproj` in the `/build` directory.
+On a successful build, you should see `examples.xcodeproj` in the directory
+Xcode builds to.

 Open the project in Xcode.